NSBLab/BrainEigenmodes/README.md

 6. `demo_eigenmode_analysis.m`: MATLAB code to demonstrate how to use eigenmodes to analyze fMRI data
 7. `demo_eigenmode_visualization.m`: MATLAB code to demonstrate how to visualize surface and volume eigenmodes
 8. `demo_connectome_eigenmode_calculation.m`: MATLAB code to demonstrate how to calculate connectome and EDR connectome eigenmodes
+9. `demo_wave_model_simulation.m`: MATLAB code to demonstrate how to simulate waves on a cortical surface using eigenmodes

 ## Installation